gokhanguneyy/numberGet/README.md

 ## Introduction
 Welcome to the **NumberGuessGame** project!
 This project is a fun and interactive number guessing game where users try to guess a randomly selected number.
-The game features different difficulty levels, a scoring system, and the ability for users to review their past game history.
+The game features different difficulty levels and a scoring system.
 It is designed following modern software development practices.

 ## Project Overview
 **NumberGuessGame** is a RESTful API developed using **.NET 8** with a layered architecture.
 It offers users the ability to: